 The above three radiocommunication may be provided by group communication among member vehicles, which would be provided by multiple of unicast or multicast V2V radiocommunications.

 Coverage area is less than a few hundred meters in diameter in most of the cases in the direct V2V radiocommunications.
 Higher frequency range, e.g. upper portion of microwave or mm-wave may be considered for the direct-V2V group communications in a platoon, since communication distances are relatively short.
 In case of V2N2V, i.e. via a base station, typical cellular communication, i.e. up- and down-link, may be able to be used for the V2V communication.
-In this sub-use-case, ubiquitous cellular coverage would be is required.
+In this sub-use-case, ubiquitous cellular coverage would be required.

 Figure 6.3-3 shows another sub-use-case of the platooning, in which radiocommunication is required between a remote operation and monitoring center, i.e. ground station, and a moving platoon of trucks.